tunebuilder/rad-qa-issue-analysis/README.md

 ### Key Features

 - 📊 **Automated Issue Analysis**: Uses GPT-4o to analyze QA issues and identify patterns
-- 🔄 **Smart Issue Merging**: Automatically suggests and handles merging of related issues
+- 🔄 **Smart Issue Merging**: Automatically suggests and handles merging of related issues with selective merge options
 - 📈 **Comprehensive Reporting**: Generates detailed PDF reports with insights and recommendations
 - 💾 **Cache Management**: Efficient handling of merge history with options to use or clear cache
-- 📱 **Modern UI**: Clean, intuitive interface built with Streamlit
+- 📱 **Modern UI**: Clean, intuitive interface with streamlined controls

 ## Installation